-For a small place, Bowen Island, British Columbia has a surprising number of excellent hikes.
+For a small place, there are a surprising number of excellent Bowen Island hikes.
 Hiking on Bowen Island ranges from easy strolls through forests of giant Douglas firs to strenuous climbs to the top of Mount Gardner to coastal walks with incredible ocean views.
-With this much choice, everyone can find a Bowen Island hike that is perfect for them.
+With this many choices, everyone can find a Bowen Island hike that is perfect for them.
 In total, there are nearly 50 kilometres of municipal Bowen Island hiking trails criss-crossing the island, mostly incorporated into Crippen Regional Park.

-Located just a short ferry ride from Vancouver’s Horseshoe Bay Terminal, Bowen Island is a great place to come for a day of hiking (and other stuff).
+Located just a short ferry ride from Vancouver’s Horseshoe Bay Terminal, hiking on Bowen Island is a great reason to come for the day (or longer).
 And because several of the Bowen Island trails start right from where you get off the ferry in wonderful Snug Cove, it is possible to make the trip with or without a vehicle.

-Even better, if you have time to spend two or three days you should be able to check out all the hikes on Bowen Island.
-Hiking is one of the best things to do on Bowen Island.
+Even better, if you have time to spend two or three days you should be able to experience the best of the hiking on Bowen Island at your leisure.

 1. Dorman Point Lookout